timesize/monster-oop/01-front-end-basics/ajax-and-apis/27-28/README.md

 #### Handling Success and Failure

 We can't guarantee that our API will respond, or will respond quick enough.
-In these cases the Ajax request will fail or error.
+In these cases the AJAX request will fail or error.
 Using the `jquery.get()` shorthand we can handle these eventualities by "chaining" additional listeners to our initial request:

 ```js
 var endpoint = 'https://api.spotify.com/v1/search?q=come%20together&type=track';